Blunix-GmbH/role-php-fpm/README.md

 # Role PHP-FPM

 This role installs and configures PHP-FPM.
+It does so simply by installing the package.
+It does not add any Debian repositories to the `apt` configuration, nor does it actively care about PHP itself.
+Installation and configuration of PHP is delegated to a separate role, i.e. `blunix.role-php`.

 # Example Playbook